Shawi means - "The people"

 Medics and Clinics

-A male and female medic and clinic in every village
+A male and female medic and first aid station or clinic in every village

 Constructing a fish pond will provide a sustainable source of protein

 Clean power, and connection to markets and government, as the younger generations learn to use technology and advocate for themselves

 If you have come here to help me you are wasting your time, but if you have come because your liberation is bound up with mine, then let us work together.

 Your donation saves lives and makes a future where indiginous and western knowledge can unite to save our planet.

 By preserving indigenous languages and cultures can we save the ancient and important knowledge carried by people like the Shawi, as well as the rainforest they steward.

 About Shawi Advocate Eda Zavala

 The Shawi are lucky to have Eda Zavala as their advocate.
 An anthropologist, sociologist, Curandera and wisdom keeper, Eda works tirelessly to protect indigenous lands and the pure places of our mother earth.
 She has been working to secure the homeland of, and opportunities for the Shawi for the last 12 years and is instrumental in their success.